-- Every time you select the ALL option, and you want to issue a session command, the Multiple Session Selection dialog displays, allowing you to choose which sessions will receive the session command that you have specified. - Depending on your Web MV security configuration, the Target sessions for command list may not be the same as the list in the session drop-down list in the Session and Command area of the Web MV main window.
-Consequently, you may be able to view certain sessions, but be unable to issue commands for them.
+- The Multiple Session Selection dialog only displays if more than one session is selected for viewing. - Depending on your Web MV security configuration, the session selection list for submitting a command may or may not be the same as the list of currently selected sessions for viewing.
+Therefore, you may be able to view certain sessions, but be unable to issue commands for them. - If you only have VIEW permission for all currently selected sessions, the Submit Cmd button is disabled.